Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 You learn two Metamagic options of your choice.
 You can use only one Metamagic option on a spell when you cast it, unless the option says otherwise.
 Whenever you reach a level that grants the Ability Score Improvement feature, you can replace one of these Metamagic options with another one.

 **Two Sorcery Points**
 You gain 2 sorcery points to spend on Metamagic (these points are added to any sorcery points you have from another source but can be used only on Metamagic).
-You regain all spent sorcery points when you finish a long rest
+You regain all spent sorcery points when you finish a **:rest-long: Long Rest**

 ---